zkkython/Awesome-ML-SYS-Tutorial/rlhf/GRPO/SGLang_GRPO.md

 ### Initialization on a Dedicated GPU

-- **Server Launch and Device Assignment:**
+- **Server Launch and Device Assignment**

-Rather than creating an in-process generation engine (as with vLLM), we launch the SGLang server as an external process on a dedicated GPU.
+Rather than creating an in-process generation engine, we launch the SGLang server as an external process on a dedicated GPU.
 For example, in the trainer's `__init__`, we added:

 ```python
 if self.args.use_sglang: